-The Digital PV Panther Project aims to eliminate historical silences and prevent the erasure of African American history by promoting research in our rich, historic collections in the archives on the fifth floor of John B. Coleman Library at PVAMU.
+Our mission at the Digital PV Panther Project is to eliminate historical silences through digital storytelling and prevent the erasure of African American history through historic preservation at PVAMU.

-By processing, digitizing, and broadly disseminating the archival collections at PVAMU, the Digital PV Panther Project will help present and future generations reach a consensus about the past and reflect on our quest for a more just, inclusive, and sustainable society.
+By processing, digitizing, and broadly disseminating primary historical resources at PVAMU, the Digital PV Panther Project will help future generations reach a consensus about the past and reflect on our quest for a more just, inclusive, and sustainable society.

-The Digital PV Panther Project hired 12 upper-level student assistants in the summer of 2022 and purchased an estimated $100,000 in equipment to kickstart our digitization initiatives.
+Since the summer of 2022, the Digital PV Panther Project has hired almost 20 student research assistants and purchased an estimated $100,000 in equipment to rejuvenate our digitization preservation initiatives.

 300+ reel-to-reel audio tapes of speeches, lectures, and events in the 70s